* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 The best way to reheat Peking duck is in the oven.
 Arrange the duck in a baking pan and braise with melted butter.
 Place the skin on top of the meat and heat at 350°F (180°C) for 5 to 10 minutes.
 Then use the broiler to crisp the skin to taste – about 2-3 minutes.

 As Peking duck is a delicacy and time-consuming to make, I opted to order a couple of entrees from my favorite Chinese restaurant for this experiment.
+After nibbling a bit (okay, quite a lot), I let the food cool to room temperature before storing the duck in the refrigerator overnight.

-• skillet – (good, but a two-step process)
+• Skillet: Good, but a two-step process.

+Now for the taste test!
 I evaluated each method based on how well it heated the duck meat and whether it left it juicy or dry.
+I also noted how crispy the skin was, as well as how easy each method was.

-Reheating Peking duck in the oven
+Reheating Peking duck in the oven (or toaster oven)

 1. Preheat oven to 350°F (180°C).